tatyanade/Embroidery/README.md

 ![Slide hoop on or off](./images/hoop_on_off.png)

-Slide the hoop connector into the hoop attachment (A) from front to back until it clicks into place.
+Slide the hoop connector into the hoop attachment (A), it will click into place.
+You will need to raise the presser foot past the raised position to make sure the hoop can fit underneath.
 To remove the hoop from the embroidery arm, press the grey button (B) on the hoop attachment and slide the hoop towards you.